Obesity in the United States: Accommodations

 The obese incur extra costs for themselves and airlines when flying.
 Weight is a major component to the formula that goes into the planes take off and for it to successfully fly to the desired destination.
 Due to the weight limits taken in consideration for flight in 2000, airlines spent $275 million on 350 million additional gallons of fuel for compensation of additional weight to travel.
 Accommodations have also been made in work place environments for workers, including those such as chairs with no armrests and access to work outside of the office.
+Occupational safety may require accommodations such as wider, more robust office chairs that allow for safe and comfortable working.